History of Metropolitan Atlanta Rapid Transit Authority: 2010s

-In November 2016 Gwinnett and Fulton voters approved a half cent sales tax increase for expanding service.
-When the Interstate 85 Bridge collapsed MARTA announced an extension of service in response to the incident.
-CEO Keith Parker reported ridership spiked by 25% the day following the collapse.
 In January 2018 the state legislature introduced House Bill 930 which created the Atlanta Transit Link Authority (similar to the MTA in New York), the bill allows 13 metro Atlanta counties to raise sales tax by 1 cent for transit expansion if voters approve, on May 3, 2018, Governor Nathan Deal signed the bill into law.

+In June 2018, MARTA agreed to take control and ownership of the Atlanta Streetcar and made plans to integrate the route into a larger light rail system.

 Gwinnett County

-In September 2018, MARTA's board of directors and the Gwinnett County Board of Commissioners gave conditional approval to an agreement which would see MARTA assume, and significantly expand, operations of Gwinnett's bus system (in operation since 2001) and clear the way for the long-sought-after extension of MARTA's rail system into the county from its current terminus at Doraville.
+In September 2018, MARTA's board of directors and the Gwinnett County Board of Commissioners gave conditional approval to an agreement that would see MARTA assume, and significantly expand, operations of Gwinnett's bus system (in operation since 2001) and clear the way for the long-sought-after extension of MARTA's rail system into the county from its current terminus at Doraville.
+The population of Gwinnett County has significantly increased, and become more racially and ethnically diverse, since 1990, the last time the county rejected joining MARTA.
+Whereas white business elites were the initial demographic to support the MARTA in 1965, most black voters had voted to fund transit.
+Large communities of rural white Georgians opposed MARTA.

+The original plan in 2018 included a plan to expand heavy rail rapid transit in Gwinnett County and purchase more buses, which was enabled by legislation permitted counties to raise taxes to fund transit, which before was not allowed.
 The contract with MARTA would go into effect only if a public vote, that was scheduled for March 19, 2019, succeeded.
 The agreement called for a new one-cent sales tax that would be collected in Gwinnett County until 2057.
 On March 19, 2019, the third transit referendum failed, with 54.32% of the vote being "No" to expand.

-Another referendum was held as part of the November 3rd, 2020 Presidential election, this only funding the extension of the rail system, not having MARTA assume operations of Gwinnett's bus system.
-This referendum failed, with 50.13% of the vote opposed.

-COVID-19 Pandemic
+A fourth transit referendum was added to the ballot during the 2020 presidential election, which failed by a margin of slightly more than 1,000 voters as 50.13% of voters chose to vote against the referendum.

+2020s

-During the COVID-19 pandemic MARTA suspended several bus routes in an effort to promote social distancing on the busier routes.
-As of April 24, 2021 all suspended bus routes have been restored.
+During the COVID-19 pandemic, MARTA suspended several bus routes in an effort to promote social distancing on the busier routes.
+As of April 24, 2021, all suspended bus routes have been restored.
+MARTA also eliminated fares on buses in March 2020, but reinstated them in September 2020.

 In April 2021 the Georgia state government finally announced funding towards MARTA.
 Announced as part of the state spending plan MARTA is set to receive $6 million towards the rehabilitation of Bankhead station which will serve the site of the planned Microsoft campus.